Eric Hamber Secondary School: Football

 In 2010, under the direction of PE Teacher Bobby Gibson, Eric Hamber became the only public school in Vancouver to have an American Football program.
 In the 2010 season, the Eric Hamber Griffins competed in the Junior Varsity AA league only.
 In the 2011 season, the Griffins competed with teams in both the Junior Varsity AA and Varsity Tier II leagues.
 In 2012, both the Junior Varsity and Varsity teams competed in the AA league.
 That year, the Junior Varsity team made the playoffs, becoming the first Griffins Football team to do so, losing in the first round.
 In 2013, the Griffins Junior Varsity team competed in an amalgamated AA/AAA league while the Varsity team was relegated at the school's request to the Tier II development league.
 The Junior Varsity team failed to make the playoffs while the Varsity team was defeated in the first round of the Tier II championship.

 Beginning in 2014, Eric Hamber stopped fielding both a Junior Varsity and Varsity team, opting to join the teams and compete with a roster consisting of Grade 9 to 12 players in the Tier II development League.
 In the 2014 season, the Griffins made it to the final of the Tier II Provincial Championship.
 In 2015, the Griffins continued to field only one team, with that team losing in the semi-finals of the provincial tournament.

 Starting in 2012, Eric Hamber began a Grade 8 football program in the spring.
 The team does not play in the formal Grade 8 fall league but organizes exhibition games with other schools during the spring sports season.
 The program also organizes a flag football program in the spring for feeder elementary schools to promote a culture of football amongst students who are likely to eventually attend to Eric Hamber.

 Eric Hamber Griffins Football runs with relative independence from the athletics department of the school due to its unique province-wide league and player-based funding.
 Player fees range from $250–300 based on the season and funding is available for those who cannot afford the costs.

-Seismic upgrade
+Seismic upgrade and relocation

-The Eric Hamber Seismic Replacement Project consists of an entirely new building.
-The replacement school will be approximately 15,600 meters.
-The $80 million school replacement will be the largest seismic project in Vancouver history with construction to start in late 2020.
+The Eric Hamber Seismic Replacement Project consisted of an entirely new building.
+The replacement school was planned to be approximately 15,600 meters.
+The $80 million school replacement was the largest seismic project in Vancouver history, with construction starting in late 2020.
+The school ended up receiving more than $105.7 million, with $94 million from the province, $3.5 million from the Vancouver School Board towards a new auditorium and $8.2 million from the City of Vancouver for a child care centre.

+The replacement building was opened to students in September 2024, at the start of the 2024–2025 school year.
+As a result, the address of the school changed from 5025 Willow Street to 960 West 33rd Avenue.
+The new postal code is V5Z 0L2.